NaturalHistoryMuseum/ckanext-webview/README.md

   ckan.plugins = ... webview
   ```

+# Configuration

+There are currently no options that can be specified in your .ini config file.

+# Usage

+After enabling this extension in the list of plugins, the Web view should become available for resources.
+The URL can be overridden when creating the view.

 # Testing

-_Test coverage is currently extremely limited._

-To run the tests in this extension, there is a Docker compose configuration available in this
-repository to make it easy.
+There is a Docker compose configuration available in this repository to make it easier to run tests.

 To run the tests against ckan 2.9.x on Python3: